 This Annual Action Plan outlines activities that will be undertaken during the program year beginning July 1, 2025, and ending June 30, 2026.
 By addressing these priorities, the County strives to meet local objectives identified in the 2026-2030 Consolidated Plan.
-All proposed activities and projects are intended to principally benefit citizens of Prince George's County who have extremely low to moderate-incomes and populations that have unique needs, such as the homeless, elderly/aging, disabled, and other underserved populations.
+All proposed activities and projects are intended to principally benefit citizens of Prince George's County who have extremely low to moderate-incomes and populations that have special needs, such as the homeless, elderly, disabled persons, and other special needs populations.